 As climate change risks grow — rising sea levels, change in precipitation patterns, extreme droughts and heat waves, and intensification of hurricane events — global supply chains are vulnerable to major disruptions.
 In consideration of this new reality, there are some mitigative measures companies can take to make disasters less costly.

-The year 2017 has been catastrophic in terms of natural disasters, particularly hurricanes; in August, Hurricane Harvey devastated parts of coastal Texas and prompted the shutdown of several ports and petrochemical complexes in the region.
+2017 was catastrophic in terms of natural disasters, particularly hurricanes; in August, Hurricane Harvey devastated parts of coastal Texas and prompted the shutdown of several ports and petrochemical complexes in the region.
 Typhoon Hato, on the other hand, destroyed structures and shut down several ports and financial hubs in Hong Kong, Macau, and southeastern China.
 In September, Hurricane Irma caused flooding and the closure of several logistics hubs in Florida, while Hurricane Maria brought strong winds that destroyed almost all facilities and knocked out electricity across Puerto Rico.
 Economists have cited how Irma and Harvey could have long-term repercussions on the American economy, while scientists have expressed concern about the rampant formation of Category 5 storms across the world.
 According to statistics, only 33 Category 5 hurricanes formed in the Atlantic since 1851; 11 of these formed within the last 14 years.
-Meteorologists have mentioned one common factor that contributed to the formation of these monster storms that have killed hundreds and destroyed thousands of structures: climate change.
+Meteorologists have pressed that there's one common factor that contributed to the formation of these monster storms that have killed hundreds and destroyed thousands of structures: climate change.

 Several companies and ports have pledged to address the phenomenon through the use of more environment-friendly materials, reducing emissions and investing in clean-air technologies, among others.
 For one, 1,200 companies around the world, including General Motors, Shell, Unilever, and Microsoft, have embraced the concept of carbon pricing; a value of one dollar is assigned for every ton of carbon dioxide that a company emits to the atmosphere.
 This would encourage companies to reduce their carbon footprint, as more emissions mean higher expenses.
 Pressure from investors who are also environmental activists also contribute to these corporate decisions.
 Apple is also one of the largest companies that are committed to fight climate change.
 They already had three solar farms in North Carolina and Nevada before they partnered with First Solar in 2015 to build another solar farm in California.
 The energy that they will receive will eventually be used to power Apple headquarters and stores within the state.
 They established the subsidiary Apple Energy in 2016 to sell their excess solar power.